skiletro/nixfiles/README.md

 ## Todo
 - [ ] Fix and finish all the todos and issues in preparation for a new look :eyes:
 - [ ] Complete rice revamp (more cosy: no floating bar, smaller gaps, smaller borders, no rounding)
-- [ ] Investigate and fix Beeper not working (something to do with shader error?)
 - [ ] Migrate from Doom Emacs to hand-rolled config (See [here](https://github.com/skiletro/emacs-config))
 - [ ] Add a floating compositor (Wayfire looks the most promising)
 - [ ] Some sort of wallpaper script/system, probably using [lutgen](https://github.com/ozwaldorf/lutgen-rs)